Click to go to Amazon

 There are tens of thousands of test results and more being added all the time.
 The good news is that studies are revealing mutation rates which are broadly consistent.
 For example, a slow mutating marker may have a variance between different studies, but it will still be a slow mutating marker.
 By the same token a fast mutating marker in one study does not suddenly become a slow mutating marker in another, it still remains a fast marker across different tests.

 We have taken results for individual markers from as many sources as possible, from wide private studies to published testing company data, and then for each individual marker taken the average of all sources.
 So for each marker we have a specific mutation rate which is based on a massive amount of data (some 75-100,000 results).
 See our mutation rate database.
 With such a database, the calculation of the most common recent ancestor becomes much more reliable.
-In fact, using our data we conducted an analysis of our predicted TMRCA, and compared it to the actual TMRCA where this was known.
-In 75% of cases, our prediction of the TMRCA was accurate.